Making The Switch From Independent Living

 With the range of care options available for seniors, this section will help you to tailor a care plan for your friend or loved one that meets all of their needs.

 Given the many legal issues that can arise when planning for a senior's long-term care, you should also consider speaking with an estate planning or elder law attorney.
-If so, this section will help you know what issues to raise and questions to ask.
+The articles linked on this page will help you know what issues to raise and questions to ask.